 Together with the abstract syntax (metamodel), each language should provide one or more concrete syntaxes.
 A concrete syntax refers to the type of notation (such as textual, graphical, tabular, or hybrid) to represent the concepts of the metamodel.
 We take advantage of MPS projectional editors to define a hybrid notation (textual, tabular, and tree view).
 Projectional editors are editors in which the user’s editing actions directly change the Abstract Syntax Tree (AST) without using a parser.
 Our DSL enables the modeling of all concepts using a textual notation.
-Additionally, for some concepts we also offer complementary notations that we believe are better suited for that concept: a tabular notation for modeling nodes and IoT devices, and a tree notation for regions.
-For example, following the running example, Fig. 3 shows the list of sensors and actuators located in theWork-Front1 region.
+Additionally, for some concepts we also offer complementary notations that we believe are better suited for that concept.
+For example, Fig. 4 shows a tabular notation with the list of sensors and actuators located in the RoomA1 region.

 Modeling the self-adaptation rules

 The dynamic environment of an IoT system requires dealing with expected and unexpected events.
 The former may trigger actions to comply with the standard behavior of the system (e.g., to turn on an alarm upon detection of fire), unexpected ones may require a self-adaptation of the system itself to continue its normal operation.
 Fig. 5 presents the metamodel of our rule-based language that can cover both types of events (and even mix them in a single rule).